 - Denial of Right To Counsel

-A conviction of Possession or Use of a Dangerous Drugs has lifelong consequences and the rest of your future is in jeopardy.
+A conviction for either of these offenses has lifelong consequences and the rest of your future is in jeopardy.

 Do not hire anyone less than the best to defend you with these serious allegations.
 Contact our offices today for a free consultation.

 David M. Cantor is a Certified Criminal Defense Specialist and the premier Defense Attorney in Arizona.
-The Law Offices of David M. Cantor is AV® rated and is listed in the Bar Register of Preeminent Lawyers®, Criminal Law Section and has a proven track record in defending drug charges in Arizona.
+DM Cantor is AV® rated and is listed in the Bar Register of Preeminent Lawyers®, Criminal Law Section and has a proven track record in defending drug charges in Arizona.

-For more information about charges of Possession Or Use Of A Dangerous Drug, please refer to our parent site for The Law Offices of David M. Cantor.
+For more information about charges of Possession or Use of a Dangerous Drug (A.R.S. §13-3407) or Possession or Use of a Narcotic Drug (A.R.S. §13-3408), please refer to our parent site for DM Cantor.